 Effective, clear communication that is interpreted as intended is a complicated thing to do.
 This gets even more intricate when factors like language, culture, and community enter the mix.

-Taking the time to do research, and also perform outreach to the communities you wish to communicate with can take a lot of work, but will lead to better experiences—and therefore outcomes—for all involved.
+Taking the time to do research, and also perform outreach to the communities you wish to communicate with can take a lot of work.
+But doing so will lead to better experiences, and therefore outcomes for all involved.

-As you undertake, or revisit your localization efforts be sure to take stock of the images and icons you use.
+Take stock of the images and icons you use as you undertake, or revisit your localization efforts.
 There may be more to it than you initially thought.